makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 The cost of a package ranges from **$1500 to $3500** depending on the number of developer boards and programmers and the presence or absence of sensors/performers. <!-- TODO: How to translate this? -->

 ## Legal considerations
 Patents, licenses, and <abbr title="non-disclosure agreement">NDAs</abbr> do not allow the use of Z-Wave chips and modules for other purposes than Z-Wave.
-Also, **Z-Wave devices can't be made on a non-Z-Wave chip** (the two lower OSI layers run with patented technology, which makes it impossible to create a full-fledged Z-Wave stack without permission from Sigma Designs).
+Also, **Z-Wave devices can't be made on a non-Z-Wave chip**.
 This allows Sigma Designs to include the license fees (paying for protocol development, software, utilities, marketing) as part of the cost of chips and modules.

 In order to call your device Z-Wave compatible, you need to pass the **certification** (see below).